 Within seconds, his turbine roared like thunder across the barren landscape, approaching almost 200 miles per hour.
 This was a man born with a need for speed, but he never dreamed it would be generosity that would take him on the ride of his life.

-From building jet-powered vehicles to flipping houses and developing land, Eric has invested in a variety of interesting pursuits throughout his life.
+From building jet-powered vehicles to real estate investing, Eric has gone after a variety of interesting pursuits throughout his life.
 But none has been more fulfilling than the investment of time, talent, and treasure he and his wife are making in their local Midwest Food Bank, he says.

 Since they made their first donation in 2014, Eric and Mary’s passion for alleviating hunger and food insecurity has grown into a true calling.
 Today, they serve in the daily operations of the Midwest Food Bank location that they helped build in Gilbert, Arizona.
 Looking back, Eric and Mary say they could have never imagined how God was preparing them in light of the pandemic.